Scytale: History

 From indirect evidence, the scytale was first mentioned by the Greek poet Archilochus, who lived in the 7th century BC.
-Other Greek and Roman writers during the following centuries also mentioned it, but it was not until Apollonius of Rhodes (middle of the 3rd century BC) that a clear indication of its use as a cryptographic device appeared.
+Other Greek and Roman writers during the following centuries also mentioned it; however, it was not until Apollonius of Rhodes (middle of the 3rd century BC) that a clear indication of its use as a cryptographic device appeared.
 A description of how it operated is not known from before Plutarch (50–120 AD):

 Due to difficulties in reconciling the description of Plutarch with the earlier accounts, and circumstantial evidence such as the cryptographic weakness of the device, several authors have suggested that the scytale was used for conveying messages in plaintext and that Plutarch's description is mythological.

 Message authentication hypothesis

 An alternative hypothesis is that the scytale was used for message authentication rather than encryption.
 Only if the sender wrote the message around a scytale of the same diameter as the receiver's would the receiver be able to read it.
 It would therefore be difficult for enemy spies to inject false messages into the communication between two commanders.

-Nonetheless, any person intercepting a scytale message, and having heard about the method, could with little difficulty find out the rod size needed (a kind of brute force attack); once knowing that, it would be easy to supplant the sender and forge new messages.
+Nonetheless, any person intercepting a scytale message, and having heard about the method, could with little difficulty find out the rod size needed (a kind of brute-force attack); once knowing that, it would be easy to supplant the sender and forge new messages.